SauravBanerjee04/LAB-0-Elements-of-Mining-Software-Repository/README.md

     - Select the best model based on evaluation set perplexity.
     - Generate code completion predictions for 100 test methods.
     - Save the best model as a pickle file.
-3. **Deliverables:**
-    - A JSON file with predictions for the student model (results_student_model.json) and the teacher model (results_teacher_model.json).
-    - A pickle file (trained_model.pkl) containing the best-performing model.
-    - A 1-page document and a README with instructions.

 ## **Repository Files**